 The weather was forecast to deteriorate in a few days and so we had just a couple of days to head South and tuck back into Ria Arousa, where we would await our first guests who were due to arrive in 2 weeks at the end of August.

 We arrived back from our vegan lunch in Finisterre and set sail at 16.00 towards Corrubedo, 25 nm away.
 We passed the mouth of Ria de Muros Y Noia and avoided a number of rocky patches up to 3 nm offshore, but there are just a few and not difficult to avoid.
 We sailed most of the way and dropped the anchor off the colourful village (in the West cove, pictured) around 21.00.

 We were the only boat in the cove.
 Given the possibility of old moorings in the cove we ensured we had set a trip line.

 After a fairly calm night in the sheltered cove we awoke to a cloudless sky.
-We could see the beach with impressive sand dunes beyond the village to the East.
+We could see the beach, Praia Ladeira, with its impressive sand dunes beyond the village to the East.

 We were tempted to go ashore, but Paul’s back was creaking again so we decided to press on to the Isla Arousa anchorage.